Peerasu/my-first-repo/README-2.md

 ~/script_main/01_sra_main.sh
 ```

-After the download is complete, the raw data in fastq file format will be in the directory:
+After the download is complete, the raw data will be in the directory:
 ```
 ~/01.Rawdata
 ```